-If there is no signal on the USB bus for over 3ms, the HT82M9AE/HT82M9AA will go into a suspend mode.
-The Suspend line (bit 0 of the USC) will be set to 1 and a USB interrupt is triggered to indicate that the HT82M9AE/HT82M9AA should jump to the suspend state to meet the 500μ A USB suspend current spec.
+If there is no signal on the USB bus for over 3ms, the devices will go into a suspend mode.
+The Suspend line (bit 0 of the USC) will be set to 1 and a USB interrupt is triggered to indicate that the devices should jump to the suspend state.

-In order to meet the 500 μ A suspend current, the programmer should disable the USB clock by clearing the USBCKEN (bit3 of the SCC) to "0".
-The suspend current is 400 μ A.
+Disable the USB clock by clearing the USBCKEN (bit3 of the SCC) to "0".
+The suspend current is 1.5mA.